-Lara has been involved with developing several projects that unite art with refugee aid since the refugee crisis in Syria began.
+Lara has been involved with developing projects that unite art with refugee aid since the refugee crisis in Syria began.
 In 2013 her and her mother produced No Vacancy, an art show to raise awareness and funds for Syrian Refugees.
-Following this Lara became involved with a project that gave her the opportunity to make several trips to Jordan to meet with refugees and refugee aid facilitators.
+Following this Lara became involved with a project that gave her the opportunity to make several trips to Jordan to work with refugees and refugee aid facilitators.
 These experiences have greatly influenced the subject matter of her practice and she aspires to continue such work, both related and unrelated to art.